beamlabunil/mri-eeg-coregistration/README.md

 ## Instructions
 1. Create Brainstorm Protocol:
--	Set up a new folder and protocol in Brainstorm and name it “mri-EEG-coregistration” (if you want to follow our labelling system)
+-	Set up a new folder and protocol in Brainstorm and name it “mri-eeg-coregistration” (if you want to follow our labelling system)
 2. MRI Import and Normalization:
 -	Import T1 MRI and compute MNI normalization and verify the marking of the NAS/LPA/RPA fiducials.
 3. MRI segmentation and  BEM surface generation: